raiane-oliveira/Mail/README.md

 ## 📒 Learnings

--   How SPAs work in practice
+-   How SPAs works in practice
 -   API calls using AJAX
 -   How to integrate APIs in the front-end
 -   What the JSON format is and how to handle it